-Biographical/Historical Note: Portrait painter, New York, N.Y.
-Born 1902.
-Died 1981.
-Born in Chicago, Ill.
+Biographical/Historical Note: Paul Trebilcock (1902-1981) was a portrait painter, New York, N.Y.
+Born in Chicago, Illinois.
 He studied under Leopold Seyffert at the Art Institute of Chicago from 1923-1925.
 His subjects include prominent business, science and church figures.
 Notable is his portrait of Franklin D. Roosevelt, painted in the White House as a commission from Columbia University.
 Trebilcock's wife, Amaylia Castaldo, was also a portrait painter.

 Donated 1982 and 1984 by Amaylia Castaldo Trebilcock, Trebilcock's widow.
 Funding for the microfilming of the collection was provided by Trebilcock's children, William A. Trebilcock and Adrienne Lynch.

 - Microfilm reels 5107-5109 available for use at Archives of American Art offices and through interlibrary loan.